MrZkexe/lunabackup/README.md

 <h1>MariaDB Backup</h1>
 Lunabackup backs up MariaDB databases automatically.
 If you need to back up other databases or files, consider contributing to the project and expanding its capabilities.

+<h3>Important Reminder:</h3> We strongly recommend that, after completing the backup, transfer the files to another internal server.
+Backups should not be stored on the main server for security reasons.<br>
 Feel free to reach out if you have any questions or encounter issues.
 Happy backing up!